Chengxiaozhi/JsonApiDotNetCore/docs/request-examples/index.md

 These requests have been generated against the "GettingStarted" application and are updated on every deployment.

+All of these requests have been created using out-of-the-box features.

 ## Simple CRUD

 ### Create